MHR877/jobify/README.md

 <h1 align="center" >This is Jobify</h1>

-Jobify is a React Native app that helps you track and find job opportunities.
+<p align="center" >Jobify is a React Native app that helps you track and find job opportunities.</p>

 ## Features